aayush2561/E-commerce-API/README.md

 -Order procesing

 ## Technology used
--Nodejs : Backend
+- Nodejs : Backend
--Expressjs:As a framework
+- Expressjs:As a framework
--Mongodb:for db
+- Mongodb:for db
--Swagger:for docs
+- Swagger:for docs

 ## Build Command
 ````